Ginxss/tfds/README.md

 ## Stack
 This is just a wrapper for `tf::vector` which only provides the functionality of a stack.

-The insane speed comes at the cost of a memory overhead, as the vector always reallocates with twice its previous size.
+The high performance comes at the cost of a memory overhead, as the vector always reallocates with twice its previous size.
 If sparse memory is required, the use of [Linked List](#linked-list) is recommended.

 ---